Facts And Questions about Seabbatical Long Term Charters

 Where are you based?

 We are primarily based at Manuel Reef Marina, Sea Cows Bay, which is just east of Nanny Cay.
-(Jpeg ) You can fly into Beef Island Airport Tortola BVI and take a cab.
-Or you can fly into St Thomas and take a ferry to Road Town or Soper’s Hole and take a cab from there.
+(Jpeg ) You can fly directly into Beef Island Airport (EIS), Tortola BVI, typically from either San Juan (SJU) or St. Martin (SXM).
+Both are approximately a 35-minute propeller ride, with the BVI in the middle.
+Or you can fly into St Thomas (STT) and take a ferry to Road Town or Soper’s Hole and take a cab from there, but make sure you can make the last ferry (or you'll need a hotel).

 What are the cruising grounds I can enjoy?